 Before the algorithms are applied we perform the following preprocessing steps.
 All questions, answers and supporting text are converted to lower-case.
 Next, possible abbreviations are discovered via a regular expression that looks for recurring sequences comprising letters and periods without any white-space characters in between, and the period symbols are deleted from the matched sequences.
-Also, in particular for the Bulgarian corpus, we added several rules that instruct the algorithm to ignore several common abbreviations of the type 'years' (г.), 'millions' (мил.), 'billions' (бил.), etc. by eliminating the period character in such cases.
+Also, we added several rules that instruct the algorithm to ignore several common abbreviations of the type 'years' (r.), 'millions' (MHT.), 'billions' ($\mathcal{O}HT$.), etc. by eliminating the period character in such cases.
 The supporting text is then segmented into sentences by splitting the transformed strings at each remaining period symbol.
 All text undergoes one more phase of preprocessing, through which symbols other than numbers and letters are replaced with white-space characters (we use a common mask for all languages apart from Arabic, for which our system is not directly applicable).
 Eventually, we tokenize each sentence using the resulting white-space subsequences as a delimiter.